Build Environment Functions

 Arguments

-envName- Optional.
-String.
+envName- String.
+Optional.
 Name of the environment value to find--application applicationHome- Path.
 Optional.
 Directory of alternate application home.
-Can be specified more than once to change state.--help- Optional.
-Flag.
-Display this help.--handler handler- Optional.
-Function.
+Can be specified more than once to change state.--help- Flag.
+Optional.
+Display this help.--handler handler- Function.
+Optional.
 Use this error handler instead of the default error handler.

 Return codes